jollyLiskov/zukebox-interactive/README.md

 ![image](https://user-images.githubusercontent.com/52667770/216048266-dbd1775d-13a7-4ab4-91e7-1cd072d6d60d.png)

-This was my very first project and I am not a professional developer and had a tight schedule because it needed to be working for a specific party.
+This was my very first project and I am not a professional developer and had a tight schedule of a few days because it needed to be working for a specific party.
 So expect some bugs and overall extremely poor code quality.

 It was run on a raspberry pi with a monitor and keyboard attached.
 Zukebox was run on a linux pc in the same LAN Network attached to a sound system.